noob

 Some handy providers:

-: Track the global position of aBuildContext
+lastPointerEventProvider: Track the last[PointerEvents of active pointersglobalPositionProvider: Track the global position of aBuildContextsRenderBox

 PointerIndicator